-This guide will delve into umbrella tree care and learn the simple steps to having this lush fellow flourishing in your home.
+In this guide, we’ll delve into Schefflera care and learn the simple steps to having this lush fellow flourishing in your home.

 Beginner’s Guide to Umbrella Tree Care

-The most well known species are the Schefflera arboricola (the dwarf umbrella tree), and its close relative Schefflera actinophylla.
+The two most well known species of the umbrella tree are the Schefflera arboricola (dwarf umbrella tree), and its close relative Schefflera actinophylla.